 Both single and married individuals may adopt in Arkansas.
 Couples trying to adopt must be married for at least 2 years before beginning the process.

-All member of the household who are older than 12 must receive an Mantoux skin test for tuberculosis every 3 years, as long as the test remains negative.
+All members of the household who are older than 12 must receive a Mantoux skin test for tuberculosis every 3 years, as long as the test remains negative.

 Within 6 months prior to a home study approval by a social worker, all members of the household must get a physical exam to ensure no person has a condition that will interfere with the ability to care for the child.
 Each person must get a physical exam annually after the first exam until a child is placed in their home.